adamgarza/adamgarza.github.io/index.md

 <a id="final"></a>
 ## 6. Final Thoughts
-I am not much of a write, but I will try to make this as elequent as possible.
-In full disclosure, knowing this program is such an enormouse opportunity for me as a new developers, I'm certain I placed an overwhelming pressure upon myself to acheive.
-I've always considered myself a below average programmer, as I often need to reference outside resources to complete certain tasks.
-Although, what I lack in know-how, I more make up for in determination.
-It was stressful, chalLenging, and rewarding for sure.
-We all have goals and dreams and my participation in Google Summer of Code 2018 gets me one step closer to realizing that dream.
+I'm not much of a writer, but I will try to make this as elequent as possible.
+Knowing this program is an enormous opportunity as a very green developer, I'm certain I placed an overwhelming amount of pressure upon myself to acheive.
+In my mind, I have always been a mediocre programmer, as I often need to reference outside resources to complete certain tasks.
+Although, what I lack in "know how", I more than make up for in determination.
+These 12 weeks have been stressful and chalLenging, but rewarding for sure.
+We all have goals in life, and my participation in Google Summer of Code 2018 gets me one step closer to realizing mine.

 >Many have made great sacrifices in order for me to have the oppotunities I have today.
 There is no better way to repay those sactifices, than to acheive when those opportunities are presented, making things better for those generations who follow behind me.